goamaral/war-of-faith/README.md

 - Leader timeout - If a village is left without a leader enough time, troops/milicia will rebel

 ## TODO
-- World - Only update source field list if player hasnt interacted on the last x seconds
 - End game (5 min with all the mighty temples)
 - Add stats to troops (defense, attack, capacity)
 - Validate conditions before executing actions